Ministers offer to quit as Australia political crisis deepens - Journal du Cameroun

 Despite Turnbull’s win, it laid bare that dozens of his own MPs do not want him as their leader, and Dutton worked the phones and blitzed the airwaves Wednesday to shore up more support for another widely-expected crack at the top job.

 Dutton quit his cabinet position after his failed leadership bid, with at least nine other ministers also offering to go, according to a tally by broadcasters ABC and Sky News.
-They include the health minister and trade minister.
+They include the health minister and trade minister, both frontbenchers.

-Turnbull has so far only accepted two resignations — Dutton and International Development Minister Concetta Fierravanti-Wells.
+Turnbull has so far only accepted two resignations — Dutton and International Development Minister Concetta Fierravanti-Wells — and insisted Wednesday the others had since “given me unequivocal assurances of continuing loyalty and support”.

-Buoyed by his support, Dutton, seen as a more hardline conservative that the moderate Turnbull, attempted to soften his perceived tough guy image, earned as home affairs and immigration minister, and to lay out his policy agenda.
+But buoyed by his support, Dutton, seen as a more hardline conservative that the moderate Turnbull, worked to soften his perceived tough guy image earned as home affairs and immigration minister, in media interviews in which he laid out his policy agenda.

 The former police officer, who admits he rarely smiles, made no secret of still wanting to run the country.